lygyue/PanoramaPlugin/README.md

 PanoramaPlugin
 =====
-There is a panorama plugin, which can build panorama image using all kind of resolution of input images.
+There is a panorama plugin, which can build panorama image using all kind of resolution of input images.It likes Nvidia's "ansel", ansel impelement in driver and must open a dialog to config.
+My plugin using in a simple way.
 ------
 ~~~cpp
 #pragma once